 I have run my geese amidst carrots, peppers, corn, turnips, onions, poll beans, peas, hops, pumpkins, squash, melons, lettuces, rye, tomatoes, potatoes, and sunflowers.
 They stripped a few corn stalks and ate some lettuce, but the damage was pretty minimal.

-Geese as lawn mowers
+Geese as Lawn Mowers

 Because their diet consists mainly of grasses, geese can be a great help in mowing the lawn.

-If you have a large lawn, you may need to use portable fence to confine the geese in different areas, so that the grass is managed properly.
+If you have a large lawn, you may need to use a portable fence to confine the geese in different areas, so that the grass is managed properly.

 Depending on how many geese you have, and how large your lawn is, you will probably still have to mow grass throughout the summer - just not as frequently, which can be a big help.
 Geese will also not help you with weeds like thistles and broad leaf plants.